hopscratch/express-cluster/README.md

 By default the module will spawn ''n'' processes where ''n'' is the number of cores you have.
 You should configure this parameter for your environment.

+If you wish to do something in the master once all workers are online, provide a function to `onlineListener`.

 ## Synopsis

     var express = require('express');